oshahliver/picse/README.md

 4. A machine-learning enhanced algorithm for handling initial conditions in order to boost performance of the code.

-5. A thermal evolution model.
+5. A thermal evolution model that solves the energy balance equation for planetary interiors with customizable energy sources and sinks s.a. radiogenic heating or stellar irradiation.

 ...